 In 1964, the North County mini mall is anchored by a 2-level, San Diego-based Walker Scott.
-It also houses a T G & Y 5 & dime, Ting's Drugs and Mayfair Market grocery.
+It also houses a TG&Y 5 & dime, Ting's Drugs and Mayfair Market grocery.
 The mall's door-less "air curtain" entryway is similar to one at the CHULA VISTA CENTER Marston's store.
-The CHRIS-TOWN CENTER mall, in Phoenix, is also equipped with one.
+The CHRIS-TOWN CENTER mall, in Phoenix, also has one.

 ESCONDIDO VILLAGE TENANTS 1964: